-A transoesophageal echocardiogram shows detailed images of your heart tissue, in real time, through a small ultrasound “camera” that is placed very near your heart through your throat and into your esophagus.
+A transoesophageal echocardiogram shows detailed images of your heart tissue, in real time, through a small ultrasound “camera” that is placed very near your heart through your throat and into your oesophagus.

-You may need a transoesophageal echocardiogram if you have abnormal function of a heart valve or your transthoracic echocardiogram identified an abnormality that may require further characterization.
+You may need a transoesophageal echocardiogram if you have abnormal function of a heart valve or your transthoracic echocardiogram identified an abnormality that may require further characterisation.
 A transoesophageal echocardiogram can help diagnose:

 - Heart valve problems and help to plan their management